Situation

 - Create a metric dictionary.
 Define every KPI operationally: calculation method, inclusion and exclusion rules, update frequency, and responsible owner.
 Treat this as a living governance document.

 - Implement threshold-based alerting.
-Metrics should trigger action, not merely inform.
+Metrics are most useful when they trigger action, not merely inform.
 Set thresholds that prompt escalation or intervention protocols automatically.

 - Review KPI design quarterly.
 Strategy shifts, market conditions, and operational changes invalidate metrics over time.
 Scheduled review prevents metric debt from accumulating.

-The litmus test: if a metric improves and nothing meaningful changes in behavior, you do not have a KPI.
-You have a dashboard screensaver.
+The litmus test: if a metric improves and nothing meaningful changes in behavior, the measurement deserves another look.
+A true KPI makes better action easier to take.